matteofrongillo/matteofrongillo/README.md

 # Hello, I'm Matteo!

 Welcome to my GitHub profile!
-I'm a passionate learner with a deep interest in energy efficiency, environmental engineering, MEP engineering, and programming.
+I'm a passionate learner with a deep interest in energy efficiency, environmental engineering, MEP (HVAC) engineering, and programming.

 ## About me

 - I am currently studying Energy and Environmental Engineering at HSLU;
-- I have a background as a 2D and 3D-BIM MEP designer, with a focus on heating systems;
+- I have a background as a 2D and 3D-BIM HVAC designer, with a focus on heating systems;
 - I have experience in university research, particularly in 3D-BIM modeling of BIPV and BAPV photovoltaic panels, as well as energy-efficient urban redevelopment projects aimed at zero-emission buildings;
 - I've been playing the drums for almost 15 years, and I’m a big fan of rock music.